walkamongus/centrify/README.markdown

 ## Usage

-Set up Centrify Express and join an Active Directory domain via a keytab (initializing a basic krb5.conf file), allow a list of users, and set a configuration directive in the centrifydc.conf file:
+Set up Centrify Express and join an Active Directory domain via a keytab (initializing a basic krb5.conf file), allow a list of users, set a configuration directive in the centrifydc.conf file, and install a daily cronjob that flushes and reloads Centrify:

     class { '::centrify':
       join_user             => 'joinuser',